Panth-Shah/Cpp-Image-Processing-Utility/README.md

 **Step 8: Writting Log File:**
 > The top pixels and their locations are written to a log file which is named as provided from the configuration file.

+### Algorithm Walkthrough:

+Explanation of algorithm utilizing Mutext for concurrency control to analyze input chunk of image pixels for thread processing the data.
+Step by step analysis of this algorithm is as follows:

+1. **Input Parameters**:
+    - `maxHeap`: A priority queue of pixels, sorted in descending order based on some criterion.
+This priority queue will hold the top pixels found so far and will be shared as a single copy across different threads.
+    - `mtx`: A mutex, used for synchronization in multi-threaded enviornments to ensure that access to the 'maxHeap' is thread-safe.
+    - `imageChunk`: A 2D vector representing a chunk of data with specific height and width depending upon chunking for parallel processing, presumably containing pixel values.
+    - `startRow`: The row index indicating the starting position of the chunk within the larger data set to store pixel index value in maxHeap.

+2. **Iterating Thrtoug the Image Chunk**: The function iterates through each element of the 2D 'image chunk' of data from larger data set processed by specific thread, using nested loops performing grid traversal.

+3. **Locking the Mutex**: Before accessing the shared `maxHeap` which is a shared data keeper across multiple threads, the function locks the mutex using `mtx.lock()`.
+This ensures that only one thread can access the `maxHap` at a time, preventing data corruption or race condition in multi-threaded environment.

+4. **Pushing Pixels into the Max Heap**: For pixels in the input image chunk, the algorithm creates a `Pixel` object containing the pixel value and it's position (adjusted row index and column index).
+This `Pixel` object is then pushed onto the `maxHeap`.

+5. **Maintaining the Max Heap Size**: After pushing a new pixel onto the `maxHeap`, the algorithm checks if the size of the `maxHeap` exceeds a pre-defined threshold (in this case 50).
+If the size exceeds the threshold, the algorithm removes the pixel with the lowest priority (value) from the `maxHeap` using `maxHeap.pop()`, This ensures that the `maxHeap` always contains the top 50 pixels.

+6. **Unlocking the Mutes**: After updating the `maxHeap`, the function unlocks the mutex using `mtx.unlock()`, allowing other threads to access the `maxHeap`.